openstack/ironic/doc/source/deploy/install-guide.rst

 Installation Guide
 ==================

-This document is continually updated and reflects the latest available code of the Bare Metal service (ironic).
-Users of releases may encounter differences and are encouraged to look at earlier versions of this document for guidance.
+.. warning:: This installation guide has moved to the `Bare Metal
+             service installation guide`_.
+This page will not be updated.

+.. _`Bare Metal service installation guide`: http://docs.openstack.org/project-install-guide/baremetal/draft/

 Service overview
 ================

-The `service overview`_ section has been moved to the Bare Metal service Install Guide.
+See the `service overview`_ section in the installation guide for the Bare Metal service.

 .. _`service overview`: http://docs.openstack.org/project-install-guide/baremetal/draft/get_started.html

 Install and configure prerequisites
 ===================================

-The `prerequisites`_ section has been moved to the Bare Metal service Install Guide.
+See the `prerequisites`_ section in the installation guide for the Bare Metal service.

 .. _`prerequisites`: http://docs.openstack.org/project-install-guide/baremetal/draft/install-ubuntu.html#prerequisites

 Install the Bare Metal service
 ==============================

-The `Install and configure components`_ section has been moved to the Bare Metal service Install Guide.
+See the `Install and configure components`_ section in the installation guide for the Bare Metal service.

 .. _`Install and configure components`: http://docs.openstack.org/project-install-guide/baremetal/draft/install-ubuntu.html#install-and-configure-components